 GETTING THERE

-From London Victoria – Services run frequently to Seaford Station (some services are direct, while others may require a change, often at Lewes).
-The journey typically takes approximately 1 hour and 20 minutes.
+From London Victoria (1 hour, 20 minutes): Services run frequently to Seaford Station (some services are direct, while others may require a change, often at Lewes).
+It’s a 10-minute walk from the train station to the Seaford Esplanade car park to start the walk.

-12. MARGATE
+14. MARGATE

 Twenty years ago, Margate was another English seaside town struggling to compete with cheap flights and foreign sun.
 However, over the last decade, it has been undergoing a regeneration, evolving into a creative coastal escape.